The One-Second Styling Trick That Transforms Your Look

-Blame it on the gloomy weather or the revolving door of Christmas parties, but once winter hits it seems like the urge to do something different with our hair is all but unavoidable.
-Whether that means splurging on a new cut or going bold with some colour, we always find ourselves begging our stylist to squeeze us in after work this time of year.
+Blame it on the gloomy weather or the revolving door of holiday parties, but once winter hits it seems like the urge to do something different with our hair is all but unavoidable.
+Whether that means splurging on a new cut or going bold with some color, we always find ourselves begging our stylist to squeeze us in after work this time of year.

 But before you opt for a dramatic makeover (like a shag, curtain fringe, or cream soda blonde), there are other ways to change your hair without picking up the scissors or a bowl of bleach.
 You could always switch up your part, sure, but even more transformative?
 The behind-the-ear hair tuck.